kaltura/platform-install-packages/doc/Contributing-to-the-Kaltura-Platform.md

 * Always keep performance in mind
 * If you are unsure about submitting a Pull request, ask one of the repository owners for clarification

-Submitting a contribution
+Submitting Pull-Requests
 =========================
 1. Fork the default branch of the relevant repo
 2. Create a branch with a meaningful name; i.e - some-feature-name-fix
 3. Commit and make a pull request

-Thank you for working with us to make Kaltura even more awesome :)
+Thank you for helping make Kaltura even more awesome! :)